History of the British National Party: Electoral peak and subsequent decline (2010–)

 In January 2015, a HOPE not hate report estimated that membership of the party numbered 500, from 4220 in December 2013.
 At the general election in 2015, the BNP fielded eight candidates, down from 338 in 2010.
 The party's vote share declined 99.7% from its 2010 result.

 A HOPE not hate report in 2015 argued that the decline of the BNP, EDL, and others was caused due to schisms within the party, combined with a rise in the right-wing populist UKIP.
 This sentiment was echoed by UKIP National Executive Committee member and former Conservative MP Neil Hamilton, who also said in 2014 that UKIP attracted "decent" BNP voters, And in the same year UKIP leader Nigel Farage expressed his pride in allegedly gaining one third of BNP voter support.

 In January 2016, the Electoral Commission deregistered the British National Party as a legal political party, after it had failed to complete its annual registration, meaning that its candidates could not have been identified on ballot papers as being endorsed by the BNP.
 A month later, the party was re-registered.

+Adam Walker sought re-election in the 2019 British National Party leadership election in June 2019, since the party constitution required a leadership election to occur at least once every four years.
+His only opponent was the BNP press officer and national spokesman David Furness.
+The results were announced by the returning officer, David O'Loughlin, on 29 July 2019 at an unnamed venue in north west London.
+Walker won 308 votes (64.71%) to Furness' 161 (33.82%) and was re-elected BNP leader.
+There were 7 spoiled ballot papers (1.47%).
+Furness' name has since been removed across the BNP website, and he later joined the British Democratic Party.

+During Walker's second term as chairman (2019–2023), the BNP has experienced a collapse in its membership, as a large number of nationalist activists once affiliated with the party have begun coalescing around the British Democrats.
+The BNP has also been essentially inactive since 2019, and have not put forward a single candidate in any elections since 2019, with the only evidence of any activity whatsoever being the occasional post on its website or Twitter account.
+The primary source of the party's income has come in the form of money from wills left by ex-supporters.
+Although the party constitution required for a leadership election to occur in July 2023, no candidates appeared to have stood forward, or at least none reached the eight endorsements required from voting members in order to launch a candidacy, so Walker was presumably re-elected by default.